Compli/hubot-remembers/README.md

 npm install
 ```

 This module offers a generous, but optional amount of debugging output.
-To enable debugging output add the following to hubot's `.env` file or execute it on the command line toenable debugging in the current terminal session.
+To enable debugging output add the following to hubot's `.env` file or execute it on the command line to enable debugging in the current terminal session.

 ```
 export HUBOT_LOG_LEVEL="debug"